Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsubsection{Is our construction a relative entropy code?}

 The triplet $(Z^\RS, \enc_z^\RS, \dec_z^\RS)$ is a stochastic code, but what about its expected codelength?
 The first thing to note is that the samples and rejection decisions at each step of rejection sampling are independent of other steps and identically distributed.
 Hence, the number of steps $K(x, Z^\RS)$ until the first acceptance is by definition a geometric random variable with mean $\norm{r_x}_\infty$.
 An application of Jensen's inequality shows that $\Exp[\lb K(x, Z^\RS)] \leq \lb \norm{r_x}_\infty$.
-Putting this fact together with \Cref{eq:delta_code_length} and another application of Jensen's inequality shows that the expected codelength of the stochastic code derived from rejection sampling has average rate at most
+Putting this fact together with \Cref{eq:delta_code_length} and another application of Jensen's inequality shows that the expected codelength of the rejection code is